What does the guaranteed wage guarantee?

 The guaranteed wage by group ranges from CZK 17,300 to CZK 34,600 per month in 2023.
 So if you work as a cleaner in the first group, your work should currently be paid at least CZK 17,300 (subject to all the above conditions).
 If you work as a financial market broker in Group 8, you should currently be paid at least CZK 34 600.

-Tip: In 2024, there is a planned increase in the guaranteed wage, at least for certain cases.
+Tip: In 2024, an increase in the guaranteed wage is planned, at least for certain cases.
 In December 2023, the government decided to increase the guaranteed wage by CZK 1,600 for jobs classified in categories 1, 2 and 3 as of 1 January 2024.
 For jobs classified in category 8, the increase will be CZK 3 200.
 For other job categories (4, 5, 6 and 7), the guaranteed wage will remain the same in 2024 as in the previous year.

 The minimum wage is also scheduled to increase to CZK 18 900 in 2024.
 The increase in the minimum wage is already effective from 1 January 2024.